Subprojects should (optionally) inherit Members from their parent

 Inherit members checkbox on the project form when creating or editing a project.

-#31 Updated by Ivan Cenov almost 5 years ago
+#31 Updated by Ivan Cenov about 5 years ago

 I tested and here is what I saw:I am manager of P1 project and:

 - Created P2, child of P1 with checked on inheritance of members.

 - Checked in P2, yes, members are inherited.

 This is obviously.
 All members, including me as Manager were un-inherited.